nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 In this part we visualize bank transactions data, aiming to get an idea
 * Types of expenses and there share
 * Savings trends
-* Expenses by monthes and types
+* Expenses by months and types
 Just to understand what do we spend money on, and where is potential for savings.

 {% include /plotly/monthly_balance.html %}